MS in the Molecular and Cellular Basis of Disease (Plan B)

 Learn More >

-Part Time MS for CWRU Employees
+MS in Pathology for CWRU Employees (Plan A)

 A program leading to the Master of Science degree in Pathology is available to laboratory technicians who are employed by Case Western Reserve University.
 Students in this program must be full-time university employees and must have the agreement of their supervisor to begin studies as a part-time student.